 Fresh Allium Season

 Dried, or cured garlic and onions can be found year-round at markets, but spring is a chance to try some of the less well-known allium varieties.
-Garlic scapes are curly green shoots of garlic bulbs with a subtler flavor than most allium vegetables; ramps, or wild leeks, are delicious grilled, added to egg dishes, or pickled; green garlic is immature garlic with a mellower taste than the mature cloves; spring onions are more developed than scallions and less developed than mature onions; and chive flowers are a lovely addition to scrambled eggs and salads.
+Garlic scapes are curly green shoots of garlic bulbs with a subtler flavor than most allium vegetables; ramps, or wild leeks, are deliciously grilled, added to egg dishes, or pickled; green garlic is immature garlic with a mellower taste than the mature cloves; spring onions are more developed than scallions and less developed than mature onions; and chive flowers are a lovely addition to scrambled eggs and salads.